knative/community/ROLES.md

 - Show up at meetings
 - Submit feedback on issues and PRs
 - Test releases and patches and submit reviews
-- Run or helps run events
+- Run or help run events
 - Promote the project in public

 ## Member